WeZekdos1/Basic-Operation-Calculator/README.md

 # Basic-Operation-Calculator
-this is a terminal-based basic operation calculator app written in C++ with OOP. i use CMake and Ninja as the build system and G++ as the compiler, this is my first C++ project btw
+this is a terminal-based basic operation calculator app written in C++ with OOP, this is my first C++ project btw

 **How to build my code**
+make sure you have already cmake, ninja and g++ installed

 1. Create the 'build' directory
 ```
 mkdir -p build